jillianntish/headwaters/README.md

   - __Development Lead / Authentication Lord__: marc west

 ## for next group
-> auth0
-> aws ec2
-> feature ideas:
-  *view past journal entries,
-    -be able to access from calendar
-  *schedule medication events
-    -psuedocoded helper in connection.js
-  *google api connect to full calendar

-> will run into difficulty with auth0 @ time of deployment
+  - __auth0__: will run into issues at time of deployment with certs
+  - __aws ec2__
+  - __feature ideas__: (view past journal entries -- be able to access from calendar, schedule medication events -- psuedocoded helper in connection.js, google api connect to full calendar)